feilinhan/feilinhan.github.io/content/profile.md

 In 2024, I was selected into the Young Elite Scientist Sponsorship Program by BAST, under the supervision of [**Prof. Wenwu Zhu**](https://www.cs.tsinghua.edu.cn/csen/info/1306/4336.htm).
 In 2019, I obtained my **Ph.D.** in Computer Science and Technology, majoring in Digital Art and Design, from the School of Computer Science and Technology, Zhejiang University, supervised by [**Prof. Weidong Geng**](https://person.zju.edu.cn/en/capggeng#0).
-<br><br>
-I am looking for **students** and **RA**, who are self-motivated and highly interested in film production, with a background in computer science, digital media, or related major.
-<br>Please contact me via email, with your CV and portfolio.

 ---